pyOpenSci/handbook/CONTRIBUTING.md

 ### Development guide our guidebooks

-This repo (governance), our peer review guide and python packaging guidebook are built using the `pydata_sphinx_theme`.
+This repo (handbook), our peer review guide and python packaging guidebook are built using the `pydata_sphinx_theme`.
 We have created builds for those repositories using `nox`.

 If you wish to contribute by working on the guide book locally, you